It's possible because business and capitalism are not the same thing.

 Are you one of those many?
 Would you like to be?

-Between 1st March to 30th November 2019, I'm offering 100 free conversations on business, capitalism, and what we can do now.
+Between 1st March and 30th November 2019, I'm offering 100 free conversations on business, capitalism, and what we can do now to build a more just economy from the perspective of solo and small business.

 To schedule your conversation with me on business beyond capitalism, just click here.